RobinSchmid7/hpcse_assignments/README.md

-Exercises of the HPCSE 1 2020 Class by Robin Schmid
+Exercises of the High Performance Computing for Science and Engineering (HPCSE) 1 2020 Class by Robin Schmid